Expertium/expertium.github.io/Benchmark.md

 Regarding the future of FSRS, we have been racking our brains, trying to come up with some way to improve it, and this mild improvement in FSRS-5 was the best we could do.
 FSRS-5 is the final version, there will be no major releases in the foreseeable future.

 Broadly speaking, machine learning algorithms are bound by the amount of computational power available, by the amount of data, and by the software.
 FSRS is not bound by computational power at all, its parameters can be optimized on an average home PC in a matter of seconds; training FSRS for 10x as long would only improve the metrics by 1-2%.
 FSRS is somewhat bound by data since most of users don't have hundreds of thousands of reviews.
-And it's almost entirely bound by software, aka theory.
+And it's almost entirely bound by software, aka theory of forgetting.

 There are several ways to make FSRS more accurate, none of which are currently feasible: